|FACTS ABOUT BERKELEY FOLK DANCERS|

 How do I get there?

-Go to Where We Dance for interactive Google Maps to both Live Oak and Northbrae Community Church.
+Go to Where We Dance for interactive Google Maps to Live Oak and Northbrae Community Church.

 How much does it cost and how do I join BFD?

-An 8-week Beginners class is $30.
+Starting in September 8-week Beginners class will be$40.
 A second 8-week session will follow.
 After attending these two sessions, dancers are offered the opportunity to join BFD.
 If you are not a beginner, you may join at any time.
-Annual dues are $160.

 What are the benefits of BFD membership?

-Beyond the Beginners level, members pay $160 per year (from September to August ).
-They are entitled to dance any or all nights per week without additional fee except for special parties.
+Beyond the Beginner level, starting in September, members will pay $260 per year (from September to August ).
+They are entitled to dance any or all nights per week without an additional fee except for special parties.
 To dance in the Beginner class, members should check with the teachers.

 May I dance at BFD if I am not a member and not taking one of the 8-week introductory sessions?